 Class C-1 unit holders had the voting capital interest in the affairs of the Company whereas Class C-2 unit holders represent non-voting capital interest.
 The unit holders were entitled to interest at the rate of 10% on capital contribution.
-The former holding company has charged interest of \$257,803 and \$253,259 on capital contributions for the years ended December 31, 2005 and 2004, respectively, which has been recorded in net other expenses.
+The former holding company has charged interest of \$257,803 and \$253,259 on capital contributions for the years ended December 31, 2005 and 2004, respectively.